swarnadeep8597/swarnadeep8597.github.io/_articles/2011-11-01-cpov-lives-of-bots.md

 ---
-title: "The Lives of Bots"
+title: "Negation The Lives of Bots"
 category: articles
 permalink: /articles/2011-11-01-cpov-lives-of-bots/
 venue: "Wikipedia: A Critical Point of View, ed.
 G. Lovink and n.
 Tkacz.
 Amsterdam: Institute of Network Cultures."